 Since a video depicting the arrest of two black men at a Starbucks went viral, Starbucks has issued a written apology, CEO Kevin Johnson has met with the men, the store manager who called the police has been fired, and the business announced it will close 8,000 stores May 29 for racial bias training.
-This is a great start.
+This is a great start, click to find out more here when you want to install house roofing.
 So what else could a global company valued at $50 billion do to combat racism?
 Create a website for your promotion with the help of WebDesign499.
 Plenty, but here is a list of 10 ways to begin:

 - Give their employees the experience of volunteering with anti-racist organizations and participating in diversity exercises with the public they serve.
 These activities could include discussing racism with children and customers, or inviting people to join them online to take Harvard’s Implicit Association Test or learn about civil rights history using iCivics.

 - In 2015, Starbucks launched a campaign titled “Race Together” to encourage discussions of race through stickers and writing on coffee cups.
 The company pulled the plug on the campaign in a week after receiving criticism and mockery on social media.
 It’s time to bring it back.

 - While no one can speak for the two men when it comes to fair compensation for being falsely arrested, accused of a crime and jailed for nine hours, Starbucks should make a large donation in the name of the charity of each man’s choice.
 In addition, Starbucks can donate to other organizations such as the Southern Poverty Law Center, NAACP , Black Lives Matter, and other groups that have worked to mitigate racism in the U.S. Starbucks can devote a portion of its sales to benefit such organizations for a period of time.